 Hale was a rare exception, a linguist who was rumored to absorb language systems through his pores.
 Although Hale himself admitted only to being able to “say some things” in a few tongues, admirers have claimed that he spoke more than 50 languages fluently.
 One popular anecdote depicts him learning to speak Dutch by reading a single novel en route to the Netherlands for a teaching engagement.
 David Pesetsky, PhD’83, who succeeded Hale as MIT’s Ferrari P. Ward Professor of Modern Languages and Linguistics, shares a tale that has Hale mastering an obscure aboriginal dialect while his car was repaired during a two-day stopover in the Australian Outback.
 Says Richards, “Today, wherever linguists gather in the world, they sit and swap Ken Hale stories.”

-The late Ken Hale, Ferrari P. Ward Professor of Linguistics at MIT in early 1980’s teaching a class on Australian aboriginal languages; photograph courtesy of the Hale family
+The late Ken Hale, Ferrari P. Ward Professor of Linguistics at MIT teaching a class on Australian aboriginal languages, early 1980s; photograph courtesy of the Hale family

 The infrastructure of language

 For most linguists, though, the interest in diverse tongues is a way of expanding their knowledge of what really fascinates them: the infrastructure of language.
 Given the basic puzzle of how infants all over the world arrive hard-wired to learn quickly and intuitively the complex rules governing whatever languages they happen to hear in early childhood, linguists want to know why and how.
 Using what Pesetsky calls “the normal tools of scientific inquiry,” linguists strive to determine what properties the approximately 6,000 languages currently spoken on earth have in common, and what properties differentiate them.